Tobermory distillery: History

-The distillery was founded as Ledaig distillery in 1798 by John Sinclair, ten years after the founding of Tobermory by the British Fisheries Society.
+The distillery was founded as Ledaig distillery in 1798 by John Sinclair of Lochaline, ten years after the founding of Tobermory by the British Fisheries Society.
 Sinclair had originally arrived in the village as a merchant dealing with soda ash from burning the locally available kelp.
 In April 1797, he applied for 57 acres to the south of the harbor in order to build houses and a distillery.
 Distilling had been banned in the UK since 1795 in order to save grain for the War of the First Coalition with France.
 Although he was originally told to build a brewery instead, he remained with the original plan and additionally built a pier known as "Sinclair's Quay".

 The current buildings were constructed during that first period of occupation, and were licensed in 1823.
 In 1822 it was reported that the distillery produced 6,686 gallons of spirit from 10 November 1820 to 10 November 1821.

 The distillery is said to have ceased production in 1837 and was put up for sale in 1844 by the proprietor, John Sinclair of Lochaline, by Morven.
 Presumably the sale was unsuccessful as he put the distillery up for sale again in 1849. and was still for sale in 1851.

 Dr. Neil M'Nab Campbell acquired the distillery in 1876 and he fitted it out with equipment from James and Thomas Dale engineers of Townsend Foundry.
 In 1879 Campbell appointed John and Alexander Mackill of Glasgow agents and production started again.
 In 1883 they purchased it for the sum of £9,300.
 However, they went bankrupt in 1887 and the distillery was up for sale again and in 1888 it was acquired by John Hopkins & Co of 25 Gordon Street, Glasgow.